randhid/axidraw/README.md

 ## Connecting

-This module communicated to the ganry using a USB serial connection, the axidraw python api is imported to communicate with the device.
+This module communicated to the gantry using a USB serial connection.
+The axidraw python API is imported to communicate with the device.
-Connect the eggbot stepper driver to a
+Connect the eggbot stepper driver through a USB cable to any computer or board (such as the rasberry pi) running a viam server and configure the module to control it.

 ## Configuration